How to Submit a Listing

 - Confirmation: Please print and save this page for your records; it provides a confirmation number verifying that your listing has been received by the MLA.

-All JIL ads will be associated with an Interfolio search landing page, which will be created automatically when the ad is approved for publication.
-From the JIL, job seekers will click through to the search landing page, where they can access their Interfolio dossier accounts and manage their applications and documents according to whatever application process the department speciﬁes, whether through ByCommittee, by transmission to an e-mail address, on paper through the mail, or by upload to an institutional applicant-tracking system.
-Please see Sample Language for Describing the Job Application Process.
+, job seekers will click through to the search landing page, where they can access their Interfolio dossier accounts and manage their applications and documents according to whatever application process the department speciﬁes, whether through ByCommittee, by transmission to an e-mail address, on paper through the mail, or by upload to an institutional applicant-tracking system.
+Please see Sample Language for Describing the Job Application Process

 - If your listing is "pending," it will be added to the online database in our next weekly update.